sadhanaavasarala/learning-library/articles/SolutionEngineeringNATD.md

 ### Whiteboard / Powerpoint

 - The interview room will be supplied with a white board and/or laptop that you can use to present your **Recent Project** and **Oracle Cloud Product(s)** presentations.
-- Suplied Laptop - will allow you connection to the internet, and access to a USB drive if you desire to bring a presentation.
+- Oracle Suplied Laptop: We will allow you connection to the internet, and access to a USB drive if you desire to bring a presentation.

 ## Oracle Trial Account

-Info
+Here is a Link to a short video